KannonZenetism/zenetism-field-physics/zenetism/MP10-divine-archetypes-decoded-ch25.md

 whose craft lies in deceit,
 not direct force.
 Breaks systems from within,
-adopting the appearance of clever synthesis
+adopting the appearance of clever integration
 while concealing an entropic impulse
 beneath wit and fluid identity.